Surge in Community Fundraising Events Fuels Nonprofit Optimism and Nationwide Revival

 SOURCE The Leukemia & Lymphoma Society of Canada

-For further information: Laura Fleming, The Leukemia & Lymphoma Society of Canada, [email protected], lightthenight.ca; Press Contact: Alicia Talarico, The Leukemia & Lymphoma Society of Canada, 1-514-574-3156, [email protected], Bloodcancers.ca
+For further information: Alex McCulloch, The Leukemia & Lymphoma Society of Canada, [email protected], lightthenight.ca; Press Contact: Alicia Talarico, The Leukemia & Lymphoma Society of Canada, 1-514-574-3156, [email protected], Bloodcancers.ca

 Share this article